 Consider a genome sequence S of length G and a shotgun data set of n reads, $f_1, f_2, \ldots, f_n$ randomly sampled from either the forward or reverse strand of the genome.
-Let f.len be the length of read f and let $f[1]f[2]f[3]\ldots f[f.len]$ be its DNA sequence over the alphabet $\Sigma = \{A, C, G, T\}$ .
-The average over-sampling of the genome is c = N/G, where $N = \Sigma_f f.len$ is the total amount of sequence in the dataset.
+Let f.len be the length of read f and let $f[1]f[2]f[3] \ldots f[f.len]$ be its DNA sequence over the alphabet $\Sigma = \{A, C, G, T\}$ .
+The average over-sampling of the genome is c = N/G where $N = \Sigma_f f.len$ is the total amount of sequence in the data set.
 We assume that the reads have been preprocessed so that each is truly a sample of the genome (i.e. contains no vector sequence or other contaminant) and that the mean error rate of the read's sequence is less than $\epsilon$ (e.g. 2.5%) under an exponentially distributed arrival rate model.

-The first step in constructing a string graph is to compute all $2\epsilon$ overlaps of length $\tau$ or more between the reads.
-For a given $\epsilon$ , $\tau$ should be chosen so that the probability of a $2\epsilon$ match between two random strings of length $\tau$ is exceedingly low, e.g. when $\epsilon = 2.5\%$ we choose $\tau = 50$ .
-The overlap computation is the most time consuming step and amounts to a large sequence comparison between the concatenation of all the reads against itself.
-Numerous heuristic and filtration algorithms have been developed that offer good performance-roughly $O(N^2/M)$ expected time, where M is the available memory of the machine.
-In particular, we use a recently introduced filter based on q grams (Rasmussen et al., 2005) so that all desired overlaps are guaranteed to be found.
-On the order of O(cN) overlaps generally results comprise both true overlap relationships and those induced by repetitive sequences in the genome.
+The first step in constructing our string graph is to compute the set of all $2\epsilon$ overlaps of length $\tau$ or more between the reads.
+For a given $\epsilon$ , $\tau$ should be chosen so that the probability of a $2\epsilon$ match between two random strings of length $\tau$ is exceedingly low, for example, when $\epsilon = 2.5\%$ we choose $\tau = 50$ .
+This overlap computation is the most time consuming step and amounts to a large sequence comparison between the concatenation of all the reads against itself.
+Numerous heuristic and filtration algorithms have been developed that offer good performance - roughly $O(N^2/M)$ expected time where M is the available memory of the machine.
+In particular, we use a recently introduced filter based on q-grams (JSM05) so that all desired overlaps are guaranteed to be found.
+On the order of O(cN)overlaps generally result comprising both true overlap relationships and those induced by repetitive sequences in the genome.

-Given the set of all overlaps we can now give a preliminary construction of a string graph.
-The goal is a string-labeled graph in which the original genome sequence corresponds to some tour of the graph, and where the graph has as few extraneous edges and alternate tours as possible.
+Given the set of all overlaps as specified above we can now give a preliminary construction of a string graph.
+The goal is a stringlabeled graph in which the original genome sequence corresponds to some tour of the graph and where the graph has as few extraneous edges and alternate tours as possible.
 For example, a graph consisting of a single vertex and four self-loops with each DNA letter label is always a string graph of a genome, but not a particularly informative one.

-The basic observation is that every read and the concatentation of every overlapping pair of reads must be spelled in the graph.
+The basic observation is that every read must be spelled in the graph and the concatenation of every overlapping pair of reads must be spelled in the graph.
 It follows immediately that every contained read can be removed from the problem because there will be a tour spelling the sequence of the reads containing it.
 Typically 40% of the reads in an assembly data set are contained, and so 64% of the overlaps involve a contained read.
-Removing these reads and their overlaps gives a significant practical reduction in the size and memory requirements for the problem.
+Removing these reads and

 Fig. 2.
-String graph construction.
-At upper left is an overlap with its defining intervals and the left and right overhanging strings annotated.
-At the upper right are the two edges that should be placed in the string graph for the two overhangs of the overlap.
+String Graph Construction.
+At upper left is an overlap with its defining intervals and overhanging strings annotated.
+At the upper right are the two edges that should be placed in the string graph for the given overlap.
 At the lower left are some reads that overlap and then branch in two directions.
-At the lower right is the resulting portion of the string graph for just the right overhangs of this arrangement of reads.
-The edges that are transitively reduced are dashed.
+At the lower right is the resulting portion of the string graph for the overhangs on the right side of the arrangement of reads.
+The edges that are transitively reduced are colored magenta.